WrightLabScience/SequenceToMutations/README.md

 	c.
 Necessary scripts to run this job on the grid - `assemble.sh`, `assemble.sub`, `assemble_job_map.txt` (assemble_job_map.txt as I have it setup right now includes just 1 variable per line: ancestor_trimmed_reads.fastq.gz)

-2. Outputs: A directory containing a bunch of stuff.
+3. Outputs: A directory containing a bunch of stuff.
 You want to grab the assembled contigs fasta file: `contigs.fasta`.
 I renamed these files `ancestor_X_contigs.fasta` and put them in the `assemblies/` directory.

-3. Comments: Run on grid (could run SPAdes locally, depending on your machine) - there are other assembly programs (just ask Nick) if you feel SPAdes is not ideal or appropriate for your project

 STEP 3: ANNOTATE

+1. Comments: This is probably the trickiest step that I am least famililar with, ask Nick for help, especially with properly constructing the .yaml files AND ensuring PGAP software and the required environment are good to on the grid.

-1. Inputs:
+2. Inputs:

 	a.
 Assembled genome fasta files: `assemblies/ancestor_X_contigs.fasta`

 	b.
-YAML files - not sure how to construct these myself, talk to Nick, I have provided examples and an R script that Nick gave me at some point.
-They are in the `YAMLfiles/` and `R_scripts/` directories, respectively, but potentially several changes need to be made to this script to update it and make it specific to your organism.
+YAML files - not sure how to construct these myself, talk to Nick, I have provided examples (in the `YAMLfiles/` directory) and `R_scripts/003_PGAP_yaml.R` that Nick gave me at some point.
+Potentially several changes need to be made to this script to make it specific to your organism.

 	c.
-Necessary scripts to run this job on the grid - pgap.sh, pgap.sub, pgap_job_map.txt (`pgap_job_map.txt` as I have it setup right now includes 6 variables per line: job_number, controller.yaml, submol.yaml, output_file_name, input_contigs.fasta)
+Necessary scripts to run this job on the grid - `pgap.sh`, `pgap.sub`, `pgap_job_map.txt` (`pgap_job_map.txt` as I have it setup right now includes 6 variables per line: job_number, controller.yaml, submol.yaml, output_file_name, input_contigs.fasta)

-2. Outputs: Annotated assemblies (`pgap/Annot_X.gbk`)
+3. Outputs: Annotated assemblies (`pgap/Annot_X.gbk`)

- 	a.
-I have provided another script called `R_scripts/003_ParseAncestorGBKs.R` which parses the `pgap/Annot_X.gbk` files and grabs a bunch of useful information about the annotated assembled genomes for each strain: number of contigs, contig lengths, gene product names, pgaptmp IDs, direction of transcription, start and end positions, etc. This info is necessary for step 7.
-The output of `R_scripts/ParseAncestorGBKs.R` is a list of data.frames stored in: `RdataFiles/ancestor_gbk_dataframes.Rdata`.

-3. Comments: This is probably the trickiest step that I am least famililar with, ask Nick for help, especially with properly constructing the .yaml files AND ensuring PGAP software and the required environment are good to on the grid.